bogdanbledea/no-pain-faculty/README.md

 # no-pain-faculty
-An app that helps faculties to deliver courses, grades and news to the students, painless, in one place
+App that helps faculties to deliver courses, grades and news to the students, painless, in one place